Skip To Content

 90 years of making change

-Since 1936, the Henry Luce Foundation has supported the brightest leaders, the most visionary knowledge makers, and ideas that have the power to reshape the world
+Since 1936, the Henry Luce Foundation has supported the brightest leaders, the most visionary knowledge makers, and ideas that have the power to reshape the world.

 About Us